 …The seal is broken, and they exchange whips, scorns, and lashings, surrendering themselves to catcalls and contemptuous chiding.
 The sides are filled with hissing snakes rattling their glottises, angry voices and antisocial imbalance.
 Sissy and Lyle’s tongues become swollen and fat with every wave of air pushed past them, both struck with a sudden, unexplained lung capacity…

 Facing one another are two tongues, slowly swelling and suddenly surging in movements suggestive of speech.
-The animations move to a recorded spoken text, which narrates the relationship between Sissy and Lyle.
-These two characters embody the sibilants hush and hiss.
-Living on opposite sides of a house, they compete and antagonise one another, their aggression building until they lose control and are consumed by sound.
+The animations move to a recorded spoken text that narrates the relationship between Sissy and Lyle, two characters living on opposite sides of a house.
+As their relationship breaks down, they begin to compete, shushing and hissing at one another until they lose control and are consumed by sound.

 The audience is given a round, home-made sweet wrapped in cellophane by an attendant as they enter the lecture theatre.
 Each person also receives the instruction, “you will be told when to unwrap it and when to eat it.”
 A woman is waiting on stage, and when the door is closed, she steps up to the podium and starts to read.